megbrimef/urso-examples/README.md

 8) in this.objects on the play scene put components from slot-base you want to use

-9) in options of component 'slotMachine' put option 'id' with value 'regular'
+9) in options of component 'slotMachine' put option 'id' with value 'basic'

 10) run the game.
-It will be loaded with spin type 'regular'
+It will be loaded with spin type 'basic'